Scalable Anytime Algorithms for Learning Fragments of Linear Temporal Logic: Experimental evaluation

 We have generated two sets of benchmarks for both formulas for which we varied the number of traces and their length, respectively.
 More precisely, the first benchmark set contains 90 samples of an increasing number of traces (5 samples for each number), ranging from 200 to 100\,000, each consisting of traces of fixed length 10.
 On the other hand, the second benchmark set contains 90 samples of 200 traces, containing traces from length 10 to length 50.
-As the results on both benchmark sets are similar, we here discuss the results on the first set and refer the readers to the appendix for the second set.

 Figure~\ref{subfig:sample-scale} shows the average runtime results of \tool{}, \flie{}, and \sys{} on the first benchmark set.
 We observe that \tool{} substantially outperformed the other two tools on all samples.
 This is because both $\varphi_\mathit{cov}$ and $\varphi_\mathit{seq}$ are of size eight and inferring formulas of such size is computationally challenging for \flie{} and \sys{}.
-In particular, \flie{} and \sys{} need to search through all formulas of size upto eight to infer the formulas, while, \tool, due to its efficient search order (using length and width of a formula), infers them faster.
+In particular, \flie{} and \sys{} need to search through all formulas of size up to eight to infer the formulas, while, \tool, due to its efficient search order (using length and width of a formula), infers them faster.

 From Figure~\ref{subfig:sample-scale}, we further observe a significant difference between the run times of \tool{} on samples generated from formula $\varphi_\mathit{cov}$ and from formula $\varphi_\mathit{seq}$.
 This is evident from the fact that \tool{} failed to infer formulas for samples of $\varphi_\mathit{seq}$ starting at a size of 6\,000, while it could infer formulas for samples of $\varphi_\mathit{cov}$ up to a size of 50\,000.
 Such a result is again due to the search order used by \tool{}: while $\varphi_\mathit{cov}$ is a Boolean combination of directed formulas of length 1 and width 1, $\varphi_\mathit{seq}$ is a directed formula of length~3 and width~1.